charleswasaway/charleswasaway/README.md

 Hello!
 You can call me Charles, I spend a lot of my free time playing Pony Town, it’s very relaxing (Whenever I am not dealing with problematic people).
 Before interacting, please note that I am an adult and I prefer the Safe Server because the 18+ Server contains slurs and sexual content but sometimes I will go there with my adult friends.
 I ask that you be at least 16 years old before interacting with me, I take this very seriously.

 You can learn more about me by checking out my Pronouns Page and StrawPage!
-I also allow C+H at any time, unless stated otherwise.
-Stay safe out there!

 ------------------------------------------------------------------------------------------------------------------